element-hq/element-meta/docs/FTUE.md

 11. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 12. Ask to allow notifications
 13. Ask for consent to analytics
-14. User account summary? (your name, avatar, MXID?, etc.)
+14. User account summary (your name, avatar, MXID?, etc.)
 15. Element is set up, user sees their 'All chats' list
 16. A DM room with the inviting user is automatically set up